Bodybuilding

 Conditioning:

 So what is the Lift Run Bang method for getting into good condition?
 Easy.
 Steady-state cardio and interval training.
-It's currently the rave to overcomplicate conditioning with things like the sled and prowler.
-I personally think it’s unnecessary.
+It's the rave to overcomplicate conditioning with things like the sled and prowler.
+I think it's unnecessary.

 Steady State: